fezinhar87/DBM-Music/README.md

 [prefix]clearqueue
 - Clears the music queue.

+# How To Download
+- Copy the raw data from each file.
+- Launch DBM.
+- Paste the raw data in its locations.

-# All files are attached.
+**All raw data files are attached.**

 **Recent Updates:**
 - Fixed [prefix]skip command